-Dr. Ariel Kalil is a developmental psychologist who studies economic conditions, parenting, and child development.
+Dr. Ariel Kalil is the Daniel Levin Professor at the Harris School of Public Policy.
+Dr. Kalil is a developmental psychologist who studies economic conditions, parenting, and child development.
+At Harris, she directs the Center for Human Potential and Public Policy and co-directs the Behavioral Insights and Parenting Lab.
 Her current research examines the historical evolution of income-based gaps in parenting behavior and children’s cognitive and non-cognitive skills.
-In addition, at the Behavioral Insights and Parenting Lab, she is leading a variety of field experiments designed to strengthen parental engagement and child development in low-income families using tools drawn from behavioral economics and neuroscience.
+In addition, she is leading a variety of field experiments designed to strengthen parental engagement and child development in low-income families using tools drawn from behavioral economics and neuroscience.
 She also holds appointments as an adjunct professor in the Norwegian School of Economics in Bergen, Norway and in the School of Business Administration at the University of Stavanger, Norway.
 Kalil received her PhD in developmental psychology from the University of Michigan.

 Under the 15 years of Dr. Paul LeBlanc’s direction, SNHU has more grown from 2,800 students to over 135,000 and is the largest non-profit provider of higher education in the country.
 SNHU pioneered the first full competency-based degree program untethered to the credit hour or classes approved by the US Department of Education.
 In 2012 the university was #12 on Fast Company magazine’s “World’s Fifty Most Innovative Companies” list and was the only university included.
 Forbes Magazine has listed him as one of its 15 “Classroom Revolutionaries” and one of the “most influential people in higher education” for 2016.
 In 2018, Paul won the prestigious IAA Institute Hesburgh Award for Leadership Excellence in Higher Education, joining some of the most respected university and college presidents in American higher education.

-As the Director of the state’s Medicaid agency, Dr. Jennifer Lee is responsible for overseeing a $10 billion budget and providing health coverage for over 1 million Virginians.
-Previously she served as Deputy under Secretary for Health for Policy and Services and Senior Advisor to the Secretary at the U.S. Department of Veterans Affairs.
+Dr. Jennifer Lee serves as a medical analyst for CNN and as an emergency room physician.
+Previously, Dr. Lee served as the Director of Virginia’s Medicaid agency, where she was responsible for overseeing a $10 billion budget and providing health coverage for over 1 million Virginians.
+Prior to her role in Virginia, she served as Deputy under Secretary for Health for Policy and Services and Senior Advisor to the Secretary at the U.S. Department of Veterans Affairs.
 From 2014-16, Dr. Lee served as Deputy Secretary of Health and Human Resources for Governor Terry McAuliffe.
 Dr. Lee has also served as a White House Fellow, a health policy fellow on the U.S. Senate Health, Education, Labor, and Pensions Committee, and a Policy Research Scholar and Associate Professor at George Washington University.
 She received her bachelor’s in biophysics and biochemistry from Yale University, her medical degree from Washington University School of Medicine, and completed her residency at Johns Hopkins.
 She is a board-certified, practicing emergency physician.

 South Carolina First Steps is a state agency and nonprofit committed to ensuring that all of South Carolina’s children are prepared for success in school.
 As the leader of the state’s Early Childhood Advisory Council, with nonprofit affiliates in every county, Georgia Mjartan is linking public, private and nonprofit systems to ensure whole families are supported in their efforts to become successful in school, work and life.
 Previously, she served for 12 years as the Executive Director of Our House, a nationally-recognized social services agency in Arkansas that successfully moved homeless and near-homeless families and individuals out of extreme poverty by taking a two-generation approach.
 She was a George Mitchell Scholar, graduating from the University of Ulster (UK) with a MSc. in Political Communication and Public Affairs.
 She is a graduate of the Harvard John F. Kennedy School of Government’s Senior Executives in State and Local Government program.

-At LinkedIn Social Impact, Nitzan Pelman is exploring and piloting innovative ways to expand social capital for people who don’t have robust networks and come from disadvantaged communities.
+Nitzan Pelman founded and serves as CEO for Climb Hire, which prepares working adults for jobs that require a background in Salesforce.
+Previously, at LinkedIn Social Impact, Pelman explored innovative ways to expand social capital for people who do not have robust networks and come from disadvantaged communities.
 In 2015, Pelman founded ReUp Education and served as its founding CEO.
 ReUp partners with universities to re-enroll students who have dropped out of college.
 ReUp has successfully brought back nearly 4,000 students to college.
 Prior to ReUp, Pelman founded the New York region of Citizen Schools and served as its first Executive Director for six years.
 Citizen Schools is a hands-on learning program.
 During Pelman’s tenure, the program expanded by 3x and student outcomes improved dramatically.
 Earlier in her career, Pelman held leadership roles at Teach For America, KIPP Academy, and the New York City Department of Education.